adam-p/markdown-here/README.md

 * In Firefox and Thunderbird, the "Markdown Toggle" menu item shows up for more element types than it can correctly render.
 This is intended to help people realize that they're not using a rich editor.
 Otherwise they just don't see the menu item and don't know why.
   * In Chrome, I can't figure out how to selectively hide the menu item, so the above isn't strictly true.
 But the behaviour would be the same if I could.

+* For styling, the use of browser-specific (-moz-, -webkit-) should be avoided.
+If used, they may not render correctly for people reading the email in a different browser from the one where the email was sent.

 ## Building the Extension Bundles

 "Building" is really just zipping.
 Create all archives relative to the `src` directory.